TL;DR

 Real deployment examples

-Django production references:
+Django production references (publicly known):

-- Instagram (famously), Disqus, Pinterest's early infrastructure, Eventbrite
+- Instagram (famously), Disqus, Pinterest's early infrastructure, Eventbrite.

 Price to ship the same MVP